The power of hope when faced with pain and adversity

 We must accept that life has obstacles, road blocks, negative emotions, and circumstances that will derail our plans.
 Knowing this can help remove burden and worry, helping us better flow through life rather than resist it.
 We must realize that life is not pure sailing, but an adventure full of valleys and victories.

 If you think about it, most of us already have hope.
 Even the most pessimistic person has a glimmer of hope or they wouldn’t keep going on.
 Sometimes we are afraid to believe things can improve because it seems easier to doubt when pummelled with problems.
 This was how it was for me in my darkest days.
+You can read more about this in greater detail in my 2 books, Diagnosis Dystonia: Navigating the Journey and Beyond Pain and Suffering: Adapting to Adversity and Life Challenges.

 When your life is over, would you rather have spent your time believing you had some control over the state ofyour existence, or would you rather have spent that time wondering or living in regret?
 It is not the amount of time we have in life, but how we spend that time.
 Eventually our days will come to an end, so use every penny from your quality of life savings account so you can experience the greatest amount of joy as possible.